cognitect-labs/transducers-java/README.md

 ## Contributing

 This library is open source, developed internally by Cognitect.
-We welcome discussions of potential problems and enhancement suggestions on the ???.
-Issues can be filed using GitHub ??? for this project.
+Issues can be filed using [GitHub Issues](https://github.com/cognitect-labs/transducers-java/issues).
-Because transit is incorporated into products and client projects, we prefer to do development internally and are not accepting pull requests or patches.
+Because transducers-java may be incorporated into products or client projects, we prefer to do development internally and do not accept pull requests or patches.

 ## Copyright and License